AzBuilder/terrakube-helm-chart/README.md

 Terrakube require an Storage bucket to save the state/output for the jobs and to save the terraform modules when using terraform CLI.

 To create the Gcp Storage you can use the following [terraform module]() (Work in Progress).

+#### 3.3 MinIO

+Terrakube require an Storage bucket to save the state/output for the jobs and to save the terraform modules when using terraform CLI.

+To create the MinIO Storage you can use the following [terraform module]() (Work in Progress).

 ### 4. Build Yaml file